josh231101/josh231101/README.md

 # :computer: Hello World!

 Full-stack web developer based in Tampico, MX.
 My passion for technology started when I was a 7-year-old kid when I had my first windows vista computer.
 My coding carrer started in 2018 when I learned my very first programming language: C. In 2019 I learned Java with Android Studio.
 In 2020 I started my web development bootcamp.
-Right now I am developing my skills in React and Flexbox.Also, working on my side-project called BuzzerApp for my uni.
+Right now I am developing my skills on the MERN stack!!
+Working on a Fitness club project.

 ## :boy: Talking about personal stuff
 :computer: Passion for coding<br>